A secure and healthy home is the hub of family life and provides a foundation for building strong communities.

 The deteriorating quality of much of Auckland's current housing stock is a concern.
 The financial and systemic barriers to maintaining and improving its condition must also be addressed.

-Our rental housing stock is typically in poorer condition than owner-occupied homes.
-We must work to ensure landlords are better able to maintain and repair their properties.
+Our rental housing stock is typically in poorer condition than owner-occupied homes, although the recent introduction of the Healthy Homes standards aim to lift the quality of rental homes.
+We must continue work to ensure landlords are better able to maintain and repair their properties.

 Addressing these issues will not be easy.
 Bold initiatives are needed if we are to ensure that all Aucklanders can realise their basic human right to adequate housing.